AllenDowney/ThinkBayes2Translations/README.md

-ThinkBayes2
+ThinkBayes2Translations
 ===========

-Text and code for the second edition of Think Bayes, by Allen Downey.
+Code for the second edition of Think Bayes, by Allen Downey.

-Note: The code is a version ahead of the book.
-I have not started revising the book yet.
+This repository is intended for people working on translations into other programming languages.